 While I continued to work in schools for quite some time after my own diagnosis, I ended up leaving the classroom to better manage Mark’s unique needs.
 But we still needed my income and—frankly—I still wanted to work.
 I loved teaching and I found it be a wonderfully creative outlet for me personally.
 So, I began working from my home as a writer and educational consultant with an emphasis on helping others—adults and children alike—develop and strengthen the soft skills they need to become their strongest selves.

 Now that you’ve learned a bit more about me, I invite you to listen in on some of my stories.
-Sometimes funny but always real, I share personal anecdotes and what I’ve learned from them on my podcast, Stories with Shannon.
+Sometimes funny but always real, I share personal anecdotes and what I’ve learned from them on my podcast, Soft Skills with Shannon.
 I hope you’ll join me there.